Are you having a problem with your WordPress emails not sending?

 How to Set Up Domain Authentication

-If you want to remove the "Via SendGrid" text and improve your email sending reputation, you need to set up Domain Authentication in SendGrid, which involves adding some DNS records to your domain name.
+Now that you have resolved the issue with WordPress emails not sending,, if you want to remove the "Via SendGrid" text for a more professional look and improve your email sending reputation, you need to set up Domain Authentication in SendGrid, which involves adding some DNS records to your domain name.

 Finding where to manage these DNS records is a little bit technical.
 But the actual process of adding records just requires some copy and pasting.